theadorabledev/schoolCode/sudoku/SudokuJava/README.md

     4) Congratulations!
 You now have a solved sudoku puzzle!

 #### Load
 * Press load to load a saved sudoku game (.sudoku file).
+* Game state, undo-redo history, and time at save will be loaded.

 #### Play